double-m/spikes/android/README.md

 2. Android Studio (IntelliJ IDEA + plugin - early access preview at June 2014),
 3. other IDEs + Android SDK (e.g. Netbeans + NBAndroid).

-Was chosen the first: *ADT bundle*.
+Was chosen the first: *ADT bundle*, on a laptop with a Debian GNU/Linux as o.s. (here simply called *Linux box* ).

 ### Which Target